tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/视频处理/视频 AI/视频内容智能识别_intl_en.md

-Video content recognition is an offline task that intelligently recognizes video content with the aid of AI.
+Intelligent video content recognition is an offline task that intelligently recognizes video content with the aid of AI.
 The task execution results include intelligent recognition score, intelligent recognition suggestion, and suspected video segments.
 According to the "intelligent recognition suggestion", you can decide whether to allow a video to be published, effectively avoiding potential legal risks and brand image damage caused by non-compliant videos.

 VOD can intelligently recognize video image, speech recognized by ASR, and text recognized by OCR.
 The intelligent recognition operations include recognition of porn, terrorism, and politically sensitive information.